 Clean your piercing 1-3 times a day with saline wound wash.
-We carry wound wash in our studios; saline wound wash is also sold in most convenience stores.
+We carry Neilmed Wound Wash in our studios; saline wound wash is also sold in most convenience stores.
 Spray saline on a Q-tip or non-woven gauze, gently wipe clean your piercing.

 You may use the saline wound wash, listed previously, in order to rinse the inside as well as outside of the mouth.
 You may also use alcohol-free mouthwash for the inside of your mouth and a saline wound wash for the outside.
 Rinse the inside of the mouth with alcohol-free mouthwash, or the saline wound wash for thirty seconds after each meal and before bed.

 Some initial bleeding, swelling, bruising and tenderness.
 As the piercing heals, you will experience some discoloration, itchiness, and a white/yellow fluid that will secrete from the piercing.
-The fluid that you see is not pus, rather a liquid called Lymph, which picks up bacteria and delivers it to the lymph node in the area to be destroyed.
+The fluid that you see is not pus, rather a liquid called Lymph (crusties), which picks up bacteria and delivers it to the lymph node in the area to be destroyed.
 To help clean the residue that is left behind, use a Q-tip with the Sea Salt Solution listed previously.
 The tissue around your piercing will also tighten, causing the jewelry to not move freely.
-Do not try to force the piercing to move, as it will cause further irritation and possible rejection.
-If you notice any bleeding with green discharge coming from the piercing location, contact your piercer or physician for further inspection.
+Do not try to force the piercing to move, as it could cause further irritation.
+If you have any questions or concerns regarding your piercing, contact your piercer or physician for further inspection.

 For oral piercings, avoid playing with your jewelry as it can cause damage to your teeth, gums and other parts of your mouth.
 Also avoid any contact with chewing tobacco, gum and other foreign objects as they too can harbor bacteria which will then possibly lead to problems during the healing process.